 “Seasonal Cooking” brings you delicious home-cooked recipes with the freshest ingredients of the season.
-These delicious Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze from Elizabeth Harris of Floating Kitchen will become a staple in your summer menu.
+These delicious Peach Blueberry Hand Pies with Thyme and Vanilla Glaze from Elizabeth Harris of Floating Kitchen will become a staple in your summer menu.
 And, the addition of Harry & David Oregold® Peaches are sure to take your peach blueberry pie to the next level.

 It’s late in the summer, and that can only mean one thing: It’s fruit pie season, ya’ll.
 (Okay, admittedly, it means more than that, but fruit pies are one thing I get especially excited for this time of year.)
-These baked delights truly are an indication that the “dog days of Summer” have arrived.
-And even as the temperatures soar and the sun’s rays become unrelenting, I’m content to turn on my oven so that I can indulge in as much buttery, flaky crust and sweet, sticky filling as I can get my hands on.
+These baked delights truly are an indication that the “dog days of summer” have arrived.
+Even as temperatures soar and the sun’s rays become unrelenting, I’m more than happy to turn on my oven so that I can indulge in as much buttery, flaky crust and sweet, sticky filling as I can get my hands on and into my belly.

-The only thing better than a big fruit pie, in my humble opinion, is a mini-version of said pie.
-Which is why I’m currently obsessing over these Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze.
+The only thing better than a big ol’ fruit pie is a mini version of said pie.
+Say hello to my latest obsession: Peach Blueberry Hand Pies with Thyme and Vanilla Glaze.

-Let’s just all stop and agree that miniature everything is the best?
+Can we all just agree that miniature everything is the best?
 Great!
 Now, let’s all stop and admire how adorable these pies are.
-And because of their size, you don’t have to share, which is a serious bonus.
+And because of their size, you don’t have to share them, which is a serious bonus.
 You get a whole peach blueberry pie all to yourself!

 This all-butter pie crust recipe has been my go-to recipe for years, and it’s not hard to master.
 Just keep the dough cold and don’t overwork the ingredients, and it will turn out great!
 I add fresh thyme leaves, which play nicely with both peaches and blueberries, to the dough.
 They’re also sturdy enough to withstand being rolled and baked into the crust.

-These Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze have a bit of a rustic quality to them, so no need to make them all perfect or identical!
-They would be the perfect addition to any Summer gathering!
+These Peach-Blueberry Hand Pies with Thyme and Vanilla Glaze have a bit of a rustic quality to them, so there’s need to make them all perfect or identical!
+They are, however, the perfect addition to any Summer gathering!

 For the Pie Crust: